eray-tasay/UniversityApp/README.md

-This project does database operations that an university needs and provides a Web API to access them.
+This project does database operations that a university needs and provides a Web API to access them.
 The schema of the database is given below:

 <img width="524" alt="databaseSchema" src="https://github.com/user-attachments/assets/8911874b-b334-47d7-861f-5d79dd83d55c" />

 This project consists of 8 microservices.
 Microservices and their endpoints are explained below.
-To explain and test project well test data has been added.
+To explain and test the project better, test data has been added.
-Note that some test data may seem unreleated to the domain. "[]" means that request parameter is optional.
+Note that some test data may seem unrelated to the domain. "[]" means that request parameter is optional.
 ```
 1) StudentGetService

 /api/get/students/all
 /api/get/students?cid={citizenId}
 /api/get/students/{id}
-/api/get/students/departments/{department}[?fname={facultyName}]: Gets all students of given department.
+/api/get/students/departments/{department}[?fname={facultyName}]: Gets all students of the given department.
-/api/get/students/faculty/{faculty}: Gets all students of given faculty.
+/api/get/students/faculty/{faculty}: Gets all students of the given faculty.
-/api/get/students/coureInstance/{id}: Gets all students who enroll given course instance.
+/api/get/students/coureInstance/{id}: Gets all students who enroll the given course instance.
 /api/get/students/age/{age}
 /api/get/students/age/greater/{age}
 /api/get/students/age/less/{age}